paul-hammant/tbd/content/alternative-branching-models/index.md

 ## Modern claimed high-throughput branching models

-### GitFlow and a like
+### GitFlow and alike

 ## Legacy branching models

 ### Mainline

 Mainline is a branching model that was promoted for ClearCase implementations.
 It is the principal branching model that Trunk Based Development opposes.
 Mainline is a branch that will last forever*.
-Off that branches are formed for teams to do development work on.
+Off that, branches are formed for teams to do development work on.
 When that work is complete, a release may happen from that branch, and there's a **big** merge down to the mainline.
 On the way to the release, the branch may be frozen.